Billy Wilder: 1960s

 In 1960, Wilder directed the comedy romance film The Apartment.
 It follows an insurance clerk (Lemmon), who allows his coworkers to use his apartment to conduct extramarital affairs until he meets an elevator woman (Shirley MacLaine).
 The film was a critical success with The New York Times film critic Bosley Crowther, who called the film "gleeful, tender, and even sentimental" and Wilder's direction "ingenious".
 The film received ten Academy Awards nominations and won five awards, including three for Wilder: Best Picture, Best Director and Best Screenplay.

 Wilder directed the Cold War political farce film One, Two, Three (1961), starring James Cagney, which won critical praise with Variety writing, "Billy Wilder's One, Two, Three is a fast-paced, high-pitched, hard-hitting, lighthearted farce crammed with topical gags and spiced with satirical overtones.
 Story is so furiously quick-witted that some of its wit gets snarled and smothered in overlap."
 It was followed by the romantic comedy Irma la Douce (1963) starring Lemmon and MacLaine.
 The film was the fifth highest-grossing film of the year.
 Wilder received a Writers Guild of America Award nomination for his screenplay.
 Wilder then wrote and directed the sex comedy film Kiss Me, Stupid starring Dean Martin, Kim Novak, and Ray Walston, who was a last minute replacement for ailing Peter Sellers.
 The film was criticized by some critics for vulgarity, with Bosley Crowther blaming the film for giving American movies the reputation of "deliberate and degenerate corruptors of public taste and morals".
 A. H. Weiler of the New York Times called the film "pitifully unfunny".
-Wilder gained his final Academy Award nomination and a Writers Guild of America Award nomination for the screenplay of The Fortune Cookie.
+Wilder gained his final Academy Award nomination and a Writers Guild of America Award nomination for the screenplay of The Fortune Cookie, which he co-produced through his independent film company, Phalanx Productions.
 It was the first film pairing Jack Lemmon with Walter Matthau.
-(The film was titled Meet Whiplash Willie in the United Kingdom.)
-In 1970, he directed The Private Life of Sherlock Holmes, which was intended as a major roadshow theatrical release, but to Wilder's dismay was heavily cut by the studio.
+The film was titled Meet Whiplash Willie in the United Kingdom.
+In 1970, he directed The Private Life of Sherlock Holmes, also made through Phalanx Productions, which was intended as a major roadshow theatrical release, but to Wilder's dismay was heavily cut by the studio.